Greetings from the production

-We started working with Michell in 2012, when Alpa was also founded.
-Michell is one of Peru’s leading producers of alpaca wool and has decades of expertise and expertise in growing alpaca and processing alpaca wool.
+We started working with Michell in 2012, when Alpa Knitwear was founded.
+Michell is one of Peru’s leading producers of alpaca wool and has decades of expertise in growing alpacas and processing alpaca wool.
 Michell was founded in 1931.

-We want to be transparent and show who is involved in the production of Alpa knitwear.
+We want to be transparent and show who is involved in the production of Alpa’s knitwear.

-Rana Plaza reminds us all that there are people behind the clothes who deserve recognition, good working conditions and proper payment.
+Rana Plaza reminds us all that behind every piece of clothing there are people who deserve recognition, good working conditions and proper payment.